brunoherbelin/vimix/docs/index.md

 ### Mac OSX

-Download and open a release package from [github](https://github.com/brunoherbelin/vimix/releases)
+Download and open a release package from [Github](https://github.com/brunoherbelin/vimix/releases)

-NB: You'll need to accept the exception in OSX security preference.
+*NB: You'll need to accept the exception in OSX security preference.*

+### Windows

+Please consider helping by compiling vimix providing packages for Windows.

+## About

+vimix is free and open source.

+vimix is the successor of [GLMixer](https://sourceforge.net/projects/glmixer/), benefiting from these 10 years of refinement of User-Experience design since its [first draft](https://sourceforge.net/p/glmixer/wiki/GLMixer%20History/).

+vimix is in its early infancy, open to [feature requests and bug reports](https://github.com/brunoherbelin/vimix/issues).

+vimix welcomes contributors and support.